[HISTORY: Adopted by the Council of the City of Pawtucket as indicated in article histories. Amendments noted where applicable.]

 The following shall be the Seal of the Mayor: a raised circle containing the words, "Seal of the Mayor, Pawtucket, R.I.," within which circle a likeness of the Goddess Minerva, with the motto "Minerva custos urbis" beneath.

 In the service of all notices, orders, writs, precepts and other papers of the several departments of the city government, its officers and servants, excepting the Police Division, preference shall be given to the City Sergeant, provided that such notices, writs and other papers may be legally served by such officer.

-Except where otherwise provided, whenever in this Code or in any ordinance of the city or in any rule, regulation or order promulgated by any officer or agency of the city under authority duly vested in him or, her or if any act is prohibited or is made or declared to be made unlawful or an offense, or whenever the doing of any act is required or the failure to do any act is declared to be unlawful or an offense where no specific penalty is provided therefor, the violation of any such provision of this Code or any such ordinance, rule, regulation or order shall, for any one (1) offense, be punished by a minimum fine of twenty-five dollars ($25.) and a maximum fine of five hundred dollars ($500.) or imprisonment not exceeding thirty (30) days.
+Except where otherwise provided, whenever in this Code or in any ordinance of the city or in any rule, regulation or order promulgated by any officer or agency of the city under authority duly vested in him or, her or if any act is prohibited or is made or declared to be made unlawful or an offense, or whenever the doing of any act is required or the failure to do any act is declared to be unlawful or an offense where no specific penalty is provided therefor, the violation of any such provision of this Code or any such ordinance, rule, regulation or order shall, for any one (1) offense, be punished by a minimum fine of twenty-five dollars ($25.) and a maximum fine of five hundred dollars ($500.).
 Each day any violation of any provision of this Code on any such ordinance, rule, regulation or order shall continue shall constitute a separate offense.